 Today, building a great business with a remote staff software engineer team isn't just doable; it might even be the best way.
 After all, remote engineers tend to be up to 40% more productive than in-house workers.

-However, managing an engineering team from anywhere is not easy, but managing a remote team is even more challenging.
+However, managing a dedicated engineering team from anywhere is not easy, but managing a remote team is even more challenging.
 Therefore, businesses need to be ready for change and find innovative solutions to challenges to succeed in this age of remote work.